-The Ministers responsible for administering Catchment Management Authorities in the State of Victoria are the Minister for Environment and the Minister for Water.
+The Minister responsible for administering Catchment Management Authorities in the State of Victoria is the Minister for Environment, Climate Change and Water, the Hon Lisa Neville.

 The structure, functions and operations of the Glenelg Hopkins CMA are broadly governed by the establishing legislation.
-A mandatory requirement of the Authority is to comply with this legislation.
+A mandatory requirement of the CMA is to comply with this legislation.

 Government policy sets the firm direction of the Glenelg Hopkins CMA and through this, internal policy and procedure are set.
 All internal policies are endorsed by Directors to ensure compliance and relevance.

-The obligations of the Authority are primarily contained in:
+The obligations of the Authority are primarily contained in the following legislation:

 - Catchment and Land Protection Act 1994

 - Water Act 1989